| Charles C. Stadden, one of the worlds most famous designers of military

 WWII.
 A notoriously heavy drinker, he had apparently foresworn ever driving

+a car after killing somebody in a motor accident.
 Belmont-Maitland became so enamoured with Staddens models that he eventually

 abandoned his clothing business altogether and founded Norman Newton Ltd which